PassportNew Zealand

 Why does the submission wording matter on this page?

-Is this route mainly for online upload?
+Is this page mainly for online upload?

 Usually yes.
 The visible crop still matters, but the file also has to satisfy the destination portal’s technical rules.